 Exhibits highlighting York County’s 400-year history; including Naval Weapons Station, the battlefield golf course, the Coleman Bridge, and the archeology of several local sites.
 Call 757.898.4910 for hours or to arrange a group tour.
 Free.

 THE FIFES & DRUMS OF YORK TOWN (757.898.9418)

 Reminiscent of 18th century musicians who served the Continental Army in Yorktown, this group of young fifers and drummers march and perform throughout Historic Yorktown.
 Members wear Regimental uniforms and colors, and can be seen parading and heard playing in frequent public appearances.
-For a listing of future Yorktown performances, check the event calendar.
+2015 Yorktown performances will be posted soon.

 GRACE EPISCOPAL CHURCH (757.898.3261)

 This original building, built in 1697, survived fire and 2 wars and continues to serve an active Episcopal congregation.
 Historic tours on Sat.
 Services held on Sunday.
 Book and Gift Shop.
 Seasonal, Sundays, 1-4 pm, Memorial Day to Oct 19.

 Built circa 1720, listed on the National Register of Historic Places, and owned by the Comte de Grasse Chapter, Daughters of the American Revolution.
 Gift Shop.
 Seasonal.

 Public piers available for docking.
 Tie-up and step ashore for lunch or stay overnight.
 Shuttle connections to Williamsburg and Jamestown.
 Docking fee $.

 Originally located on the water’s edge, the 1930s building served as a terminal for waterborne commerce.
 Renovated and in its new location, the Freight Shed is available to rent for receptions, meetings, and functions.
 Rental fee $.